Don’t scare off potential prospects with boring email subject lines.

 Out of the 100 email campaigns we studied, below are the top five best cold email subject lines with the highest open rates.

-Cold email subject lines that are timely, specific and relevant to your specific prospect are what are the most successful.
-Take the time to craft a thoughtful subject line just like you would a blog post title.
-Just like blog titles, creative subject lines are crucial to increasing your CTR.
+Take the time to craft a thoughtful subject line like a blog post title — creative subject lines are crucial to increasing your CTR.